epixoip/pufferfish/README.md

 _Pufferfish2_ is an adaptive, cache-hard password hashing scheme that attempts to improve upon [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
 Pufferfish2 uses a modified version of the Blowfish key setup, and improves some of the drawbacks of bcrypt's original Eksblowfish algorithm.

 Pufferfish2 is based on the [Password Hashing Competition](https://password-hashing.net) candidate Pufferfish, which was selected as a finalist, but was not selected as the winner.
-While Pufferfish V0 wasn't terrible, V1 was hastily developed and the reference code was plagued with several (very nasty) bugs.
-Both V0 and V1 also had some minor design flaws, although these did not affect the operation of the algorithm under normal conditions.

-Pufferfish2 includes several bug fixes and general improvements over Pufferfish, as well as incorporates some of the feedback received on Pufferfish during the PHC review and selection process.
+Pufferfish2 includes several bug fixes and general improvements over Pufferfish, as well as incorporates feedback received on Pufferfish during the PHC review and selection process.

 ### Features

 * Supports passwords of any length (vs. bcrypt's max of 72 characters), any encoding, any character (0x00 - 0xff).
 * Dynamic s-boxes scale to fill L2 or L3 cache (and well beyond), forcing GPU attacker to use global memory.
-* Inherits bcrypt's cache hardness (small-but-frequent pseudo-random reads) but performs many more than bcrypt for the same target runtimes, and also adds larger, less-frequent memory reads and writes.
+* Inherits bcrypt's cache hardness via small-but-frequent pseudo-random reads, but performs many more reads than bcrypt for the same target runtimes.
+Pufferfish2 also adds several larger, less-frequent memory read-hash-write operations.
 * Supports up to 2<sup>63</sup> iterations.
-* Upgrades Blowfish to 64-bit integers, resulting in improved performance vs. bcrypt for 64-bit defenders, and decreased performance for 32-bit attackers(e.g., GPUs.)
+* Upgrades Blowfish to 64-bit integers, resulting in improved performance vs. bcrypt for 64-bit defenders, and decreased performance for 32-bit attackers (e.g., GPUs.)

 ### Pufferfish2 vs. bcrypt - By the Numbers